ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 tags: [nlp, llm, data annotation, prodigy, natural language processing, chatgpt, gpt-j, gpt-3]
 header-img: /assets/png/tagalog-gold-standard/header.png
 description: |
-    Annotation is a reasoning task, and we can apply the same prompting techniques to improve their quality.
-In this blog post, I'll explore how we can use chain-of-thought prompting to get zero- or few-shot annotations in argument mining datasets.
+    In this blog post, I want to demonstrate how we can leverage LLMs like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
+I do this by exploring the application of chain-of-thought prompting in annotating argument mining datasets.
 excerpt: |
-    Annotation is a reasoning task, and we can apply the same prompting techniques to improve their quality.
-In this blog post, I'll explore how we can use chain-of-thought prompting to get zero- or few-shot annotations in argument mining datasets.
+    In this blog post, I want to demonstrate how we can leverage LLMs like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
+I do this by exploring the application of chain-of-thought prompting in annotating argument mining datasets.
 ---

 <span class="firstcharacter">R</span>ecently, I've been working on a